We are committed to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.

-Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 2.5 million barrels of oil and 6 billion cubic feet of natural gas across North America.
-Additionally, by 2018, we will be generating more than 2,700 MW of renewable energy from wind, solar and geothermal facilities—enough to meet the electricity needs of more than one million homes.
+Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 3 million barrels of oil and 21 billion cubic feet of natural gas across North America.
+Additionally, we generate more than 2,000 net MW of renewable energy, primarily from wind and solar facilities—enough to meet the electricity needs of nearly 950,000 homes.

 Every year, we produce the Enbridge Safety Report to the Community, provides our neighbors with an overview of our annual safety and reliability performance—not only in the areas where our safety performance was strong, but also those areas where it was not strong enough.

-The Enbridge Safety Report to the Community also offers a closer look at what we do to prevent incidents and keep people, communities and the environment safe.Download the report
+The Enbridge Safety Report to the Community also offers a closer look at what we do to prevent incidents and keep people, communities and the environment safe.READ THE 2020 REPORT

 The Foundational Safety Stories recount four serious incidents from our past that we pause to remember and reflect on each year on their anniversaries: